Energy News

 Listed ride-hailing companies Didi and Caocao have both included autonomous driving services in their future growth plans.

-However, analysts have expressed concerns about the potential safety issues of the driverless technology.
+However, analysts have expressed concerns about potential safety issues.

-Tom Nunlist, a tech policy analyst at Trivium China, said the major challenge for the industry in China is how regulations are currently changing.
+Tom Nunlist, associate director for tech and data policy at Trivium China, said the major challenge for the industry in China is how regulations are currently changing.

 Chinese officials from the Ministry of Industry and Information Technology said the country is planning to accelerate standards development for driver assistance systems and autonomous driving in the following years.